mmolinac/P161Hi/README.md

 Once `rvm` is installed, there are additional tasks that install the version 2.3.1 specified by var `ruby_vers` in the Ansible playbook.
 Can be changed to test different environments.
 With a working Ruby environment, I've only installed gem `rails` system-wide.
 The rest of the gem needed by the application will be installed inside the user's home folder.
-Check [this paragraph](#Application autodeployment) to know how it's done.
+Check __Application autodeployment__ to know how it's done.

 Now we must download an initial version of a cooked app from somewhere (using my Github repo as my personal artifact repository)
-We can use any other, like Nexus or Artifactory.
+We could have used any other, like Nexus or Artifactory.

 ### Sample application
 I've followed [this quick tutorial](http://iridakos.com/2013/11/24/saying-hello-world-with-ruby-on-rails.html) to build a sample application.